Map of Idaho highlighting Canyon County

 Canyon County sits in southwest Idaho, with its westernmost border adjacent to the state of Oregon.
 Canyon County is so named because of the spectacular basalt cliffs along the Snake River canyons.
 This is a primary service area for Metro Appraisals.
 We like Canyon County.

 Canyon County has experienced extraordinary growth during the past several years, having some of the highest population percentage growth in the Treasure Valley.
-However, sales prices began to decline in 2007 and 2008, and experienced more declines in 2009 and 2010.
-Short sales and foreclosures are a significant portion of the SFR market, causing the average and median sales prices for residential properties to continue their downward trend.
-The good news for Canyon County, just like Ada County, the declining trend is slowing.
-Hopefully, we've seen the worst.
+However, sales prices declined in 2007 to 2010.
+Short sales and foreclosures are a significant portion of the SFR market, causing the average and median sales prices for residential properties to continue their downward trend, during this period.
+Canyon County has been a market target for recent growth and increasing pricing lately, however.
+Parts of the county witnessed double-digit increases in pricing in 2020 into 2022.
+Pricing has been generally stable since.

 Canyon County includes the following towns/cities: